javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 **When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.**

-Let's say, we have 3 nested elements `FORM > DIV > P` with a handler on each of them:
+Let's say we have 3 nested elements `FORM > DIV > P` with a handler on each of them:

 ```html run autorun
 <style>